So you’ve just landed in Sri Lanka ready for the adventure of a lifetime, and now you need to know how to get from Colombo to Ahangama.

 Getting a taxi from Colombo to Ahangama

 The journey in a taxi should take no more than 1 hour and 50 minutes (give or take).
+A taxi should cost approximately 20,000 LKR.

-After spending a month in Sri Lanka I never experienced much traffic on the roads outside of Colombo.
+After spending a month in Sri Lanka I rarely experienced much traffic on the roads outside of Colombo.
 This means once you get out of the city the journey should be pretty smooth sailing, and you shouldn’t experience too many hiccups along the way.

-Unless your taxi driver accidentally runs over a cat on the way, but that’s a story for another time😂.
+Unless your taxi driver accidentally runs over a cat on the way, but that’s a story for another time?.

 How to book a taxi in Sri Lanka